balloon-chen-104/orm-many-to-many-on-laravel/README.md

-# ORM - Many to Many
+# Resume Blog - ORM Demo

-## Example: the relationship between resumes and tags
+## One to Many and Many to Many Relationships

-This project is an example about using laravel's ORM to build the relationship between resumes and tags.
+This project is an example about a Resume Blog, which is an implementation of one to many and many to many relationships.
+We use laravel's ORM to build it!

 ## Getting Started

 ### Prerequisites